SMVDGroup/SCORCH/README.md

 source .scoring/bin/activate
 ```

-The scoring function is supplied as the python script `scoring.py`.
+The scoring function is supplied as the Python script `scoring.py`.
 Its main arguments are:

 |Argument     |Value                                                                                     |Importance                  |
 |-------------|------------------------------------------------------------------------------------------|----------------------------|